aryaminus/saram/README.md

 ```

 ## Todo
-- [x] Add support for PDF by PDF -> image -> txt with converted image deletion after processing
+- [x] Add support for PDF by PDF -> Image -> Txt with converted image deletion after processing
 - [x] Double check for orientation in case of image and PDF
 - [x] Make a PIP package
 - [ ] Add NLP to process the most repeated frequent characters to filer content